amortemousque/portfolio/posts/markdown/browser-download-page.md

 - Verifies the destination **IP address** (is this packet for us?)
 - Checks the **protocol field** (6 = TCP, 17 = UDP, 1 = ICMP, etc.)
 - Strips the IP header and passes payload to the correct transport protocol
+  - If this machine is acting as a router, it may also decrement the hop limit (TTL) and either forward the packet onward or drop it if the hop limit reaches zero.
+  - If the packet arrived as fragments, the receiver reassembles them (or drops incomplete ones) before handing the payload up.

 ### 🟠 4.
 Transport Layer: Delivering to Application